 Wiesbaden is a city in the western German state of Hessen.
-It is only 40 mins by train from Frankfurt Airport and is a great place to explore for culture and culinary delights.
+It is only 40 mins by train from Frankfurt Airport.

 This walks starts at the railway station and the centre of the city is only 15-20 min walk away.
 There is a lovely market square and park to explore, with many cafes to sit outside, enjoy refreshments and watch the world go by.